Tob1a/Tob1a/README.md

-- 🔭 I’m currently working on Python and Java
+- 🔨 I’m currently working on Python and Java
 - 🌱 I’m currently learning Python and R
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Most used line of code `git commit`
 - ⚡ Fun fact: I like doing mountaineering

 #### Top Technologies